epfl-ada/ada-2022-project-teambadass/README.md

 ## Methods (TODO: @kevinxyc1 & @anni5701)

+We utilized various methods in analyzing five main attributes of a movie (Diversity, Cast, Release Date, Runtime, Plot Summary) and how they may affect the revenue.
+Here are the methods and steps during our analysis.

 ### Data Preprocessing
+- Movie Metadata
   - We are looking for a recipe to maximize the movie box office revenue.
-We have therefore removed all movies without revenue.
+We have therefore removed all movies without movie_box_office_revenue.
   - We normalize the revenue by taking account into inflation between 1960 to 2014 so that movies are more comparable.
+- Character Metadata
+  - We removed characters without freebase_actor_ID to address for null id.
+  - We merged actors with movies to be able to explore how actors affect movie revenue.
+  - We implemented one hot encoded actors such that each actor corresponds to a column, and each row for that column is 1 if the actor played the movie.
+We also tried different thresholds for how many movies they had played for them to be included in the dataframe.

 ### Spearman Correlation
 We used the Spearman correlation to test for a correlation between various attributes and revenue.
 The Spearman correlation assesses monotonic relationships.
 Here is a list of correlations within each attribute: